CabbageCrow/AssemblyPublicizer/README.md

 * It can be just a filename like "CustomFileName.dll"
 * It can be a filename with path like "C:\dir1\dir2\CustomFileName.dll"
   If omited, it creates the modified assembly with an "\_publicized" suffix in the subdirectory "publicized_assemblies".
-  This way it stays organized if you publicize multiple assemblies.

 ## Support me
 If you like my work, spread the word so more people can enjoy it.